nervosnetwork/fiber/tests/bruno/e2e/open-use-close-a-channel/README.md

 2. Send a test message from NODE3 to NODE1 (not necessary for pcn per se)
 3. Send `open_channel` from NODE3 to NODE1 (thus NODE3 is the opener and NODE1 the acceptor)
 4. NODE1 automatically accepts channel and replies `accept_channel` message
-5. NODE1 sends a `tx_update` to NODE3 to fund part of the funding transaction
+5. NODE1 sends a `tx_update` to NODE3 add input1 with 1000 ckb to inputs, and outputs 500 to the funding transaction.
-6. NODE3 sends a `tx_update` to NODE1 to fund part of the funding transaction
+6. NODE3 adds input2 with 2000 ckb to tx1 and sends a `tx_update` to NODE1, and fund the channel with 1000 ckb (so now we have 1500 ckb in the funding output).
-7. NODE1 sends a `tx_update` to NODE3 to remove part of the funding from the funding transaction
+7. NODE1 remove input1 from tx2 and add input3 to tx2 with the balance of funding transaction output unchanged.
 8. NODE3 sends a `tx_complete` to NODE1 to express his intention of complete the funding process
 9. NODE1 sends a `tx_complete` to NODE3 to express his intention of complete the funding process
 10. Both NODE1 and NODE3 send a `commitment_signed` to sign a spending transaction of the yet to exist funding transaction